Online Course Design Institute

 Basic knowledge of Canvas is required for participation.
-If you need Canvas training prior to the OCDI or have any questions about the program, please contact Trina McCarty, instructional designer at Global Campus, or Lisa Shappee, director of instructional design and faculty support at K-State Salina.
+If you need Canvas training prior to the OCDI or have any questions about the program, please contact the Global Campus instructional design team, or Lisa Shappee at K-State Salina.

 We plan to offer the OCDI each term.
-In Summer 2023, the OCDI will be offered fully online from May 30 through June 30, 2023.
-In Fall 2023, the OCDI will be offered fully online from September 5 through October 6, 2023.
+In Spring 2024, the OCDI will be offered fully online from January 29 through March 1, 2024.

 This program is based on a Backward Design course building model that walks participants through drafting course goals and objectives, course mapping, and assignment and assessment design.
 You will be engaging in five modules.